atreyasha/dotfiles/develop.md

 2.  i3lock post-suspend requires `sleep 1` to prevent short real display

-3.  i3lock uses no forking `-n` for simple lock in order to modify dpms settings, otherwise it won\'t work
+3.  i3lock uses no forking `-n` for simple lock to ensure it does not work in background; this allows dpms changes to persist until unlock

 4.  i3lock was tested with concurrent lock and suspend, and there is a PID check to ensure no double i3locks are created